Just another exorcism movie to add to the exorcism film library.

 Now for the reason most people will see this film: the exorcisms.
 The creepiness of these scenes were dead on and were really strong.
 They made me feel uneasy instead of scared, which is something else that I liked about the film.
 There were only a few times where the movie decided to use a cheap scare tactic or a typical horror film scene.
 There are so many scenes in which the annoying audience that I saw this film with screamed out what was going to happen next and they were incorrect, which was a sign of relief.
 The few times that they did use cheap scares were extremely cheap like a scene where Isabella is walking with the priests talking about if its a scary process and then immediately after she says the word “scary” a large dog jumps up and barks extremely loudly.
 This was unnecessary, but definitely made the audience jump.
 I always prefer the idea of just giving the characters a creepy look and dialogue, but that’s just me.

 But for me, the most impressive thing about this movie to me was the entire pacing of the film.
 While some will say its a tad slow in the beginning, I feel this movie really did a good job of setting up the story.
 I am so tired of films that lack details and just jump into the action without really giving any back story.
 This movie had a decent amount of story and the first 20 minutes of the film was dedicated to it.
 I respect that the writer and director did this.
 I would also like to mention that even though this is a “documentary style” horror film that is becoming more and more of a norm these days, it really does help me get into these types of films.
+There are so many enticing spots for youngsters and young ladies to have a great time and discover a date, yet in U.S. it is illegal under the law to enter such scenes until they are 21.
+What an unsavory garbage.
+This is the place where completely extraordinary life starts! https://topfakeid.com.
 Its a change of pace from the normal slasher type horror films that for me, immediately take me out of the story because I know it has zero chances of being real.

 As for my issues with the movie…well there are fewer than expected.
 First off, I personally don’t know why there are so many exorcism movies being made.
 I haven’t seen that many besides the classic The Exorcist with Linda Blair (and who can top that?) and maybe one or two others, but which ones don’t really stick out in my mind.
 I think that because I avoided most of these type of films, it made this film interesting, but if I saw an exorcism movie almost every year, which seems to be the pace in which they are released than maybe I wouldn’t have enjoyed it at all.
 I am not really sure, however, I do wonder how many times you can tell this story over and over again.
 The idea of an exorcism is pretty simplistic and seems rather blah as a horror topic compared to say a serial killer or something like that.